 - International Experiences (India, Uganda, Thailand, and Columbia)

 Additional specialized courses are available to trainees depending on the research track that they decide to pursue:

 - Laboratory Research Track – Courses are offered in advanced neuroscience research techniques, molecular biology, electrophysiology, neuropharmacology, and stem cell research.

-- International Research Track – Courses are offered in public policy, epidemiology and international
+- International Research Track – Courses are offered in public policy, epidemiology, and international research

-To learn more about Johns Hopkins Department of Neurology: Neuroinfectious Disease Fellowship, please call: 443-287-0571.
+To learn more about the Johns Hopkins University Department of Neurology Neuroinfectious Disease Fellowship, please contact the Program Administrator: